IQSS/IQSS.emacs/README.md

     -   **Pandoc:** Use your package manager, or see <http://johnmacfarlane.net/pandoc/installing.html#all-platforms>
     -   **GhostScript:** Use your package manager, or see <http://www.ghostscript.com/download/gsdnld.html>

-### External program configuration and use<a id="sec-1-5-2" name="sec-1-5-2"></a>
+### External program configuration and use<a id="orgheadline20"></a>

 While a detailed instructions on how to use these programs would take years, you can get started with the quickly.
 Here are some quick pointers and links to more detailed tutorials.

 1. Emacs

     Emacs configuration is complex, and we will not go into it here except to say that the main configuration file is named `init.el` and can usually be found in a directory named `.emacs.d`, which is usually in your home directory.
-As mentioned in (See section ) and  (See section ) there are many pre-packaged emacs configurations that you can use simply by copying them to your `.emacs.d` directory.
+As mentioned in Quick start (See section 1) and  (See section 2) there are many pre-packaged emacs configurations that you can use simply by copying them to your `.emacs.d` directory.

     You can almost just start emacs and start typing as you would in any other text editor, though you should be aware that Emacs uses different keyboard shortcuts than those you may be accustomed to.
 There is a introductory tutorial built into Emacs that you can access from the Help menu; IBM provides another excellent [emacs tutorial](http://www.ibm.com/developerworks/aix/tutorials/au-emacs1/index.html).